 Francisco Javier Lupiáñez Ruiz began his studies in his hometown, Melilla, Spain, where he received several prizes in interpretation and composition.
 After years of study and practice, he received many diplomas, including an Advanced Diploma in Music for the modern violin at the Superior Conservatory of Salamanca with Patricio Gutiérrez, a Master in Musicology at the University of Salamanca, a Degree as a musical education teacher from the University of Granada, and a Bachelor in baroque violin with Enrico Gatti at The Royal Conservatoire of the Hague.
 In addition, he attended countless masterclasses with too many excellent teachers to list in this text.
 Francisco has also received his Master’s Degree, with distinction, under the guidance of Enrico Gatti at The Royal Conservatoire of The Hague, where he discovered new pieces by Vivaldi.
 His results can be found in the RISM.

 He is a founding member of the ensemble Les Esprits Animaux, where his programming and concert concepts for Les Esprits have earned recognition from critics and the public alike, Les Esprits Animaux won the 1st prize, the Young Audience prize, the Press prize and the Concert Season prize of the International van Wassenair Competion 2016.
 He is also a founding member and the artistic director of the group, Scaramuccia.
 Scaramuccia has performed the world premières of two new Vivaldi pieces in a live concert for the radio program De Musyck Kamer, broadcasted on the Dutch radio station Concertzender in 2014 and won in 2016 the Audience Award in the Göttinger Reihe Historischer Musik 2015/2016 competition and his latest recording was nominated as best baroque instrumental music in the ICMA awards 2018.

 Javier plays a baroque violin, made in 1682 in Amsterdam by Gijsbert Verbeek, on loan from the collection of The Dutch Musical Instruments Foundation.

 In addition he has published the critical edition of music by Vivaldi and other composers for Musedita (Italy), Musica Repartita (The Netherlands) and Snakewood Editions (The Netherlands).

-He is PhD student in Universidad de Guanajuato, under the guidance of Dr. Fabrizio Ammetto and researching about the old and forgotten art of improvisation.
+He is PhD student in Universidad de Guanajuato, under the guidance of Dr. Fabrizio Ammetto and researching about the old and forgotten art of improvisation and Vivaldi.